neverfap-deluxe/nfd-api/ebook/bible/bible.md

-It warped my understand of what sex was as this highly visual, dopamine-driven experience, as opposed to this activity of love and connection.
+it warped my understanding of what sex was as this highly visual, dopamine-driven experience, as opposed to this activity of love and connection.

 And I suppose that's the biggest thing you'll notice once you fully recover from your porn addiction.

 You'll realise that sex has nothing to do with what the person looks like.
 It has to do with their presence and the love you feel for that person.

 And as a result, the sex will be a lot of better and certainly, a lot more meaningful.

 Of course, if you're pursuing sex for purposes outside of love and connection, then don't be surprised if it kinda sucks.

 At least that's been my own personal experience, as well as the experience of almost everyone I've talked to.

 I think a more interesting side-effect I've noticed from abstaining from porn, masturbation and orgasm overall, is that my desire to have sex has probably decreased.